If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 NeonDS Emulator

 This is the last one on my list.
 NeonDS, too, has not been updated for a long time.
-It was released in 2008, and ever since then, there has been no new version.
+It was released in 2008, and there has been no new version ever since then.
 However, it does work according to many users.
 I have never tried this one myself because of a simple reason.
-It supports on 32-bit Windows system, and all my computers are 64-bit systems.
+It supports a 32-bit Windows system, and all my computers are 64-bit.

 Pros of NeonDS